smintio/Portals-Components-SDK/Examples/Backend/README.md

 The purpose of a connector is to provide a way to communicate with an external provider via a client, expose user interface configurations, authentication processing, verify settings and build a translatable meta-model.

 Each connector is system dedicated.
-See [Sharepoint](Connectors/Connector-SharePoint/) or [Picturepark](Connectors/Connector-Picturepark/).
+See [SharePoint](Connectors/Connector-SharePoint/) or [Picturepark](Connectors/Connector-Picturepark/).

+Please note that in the case of `Picturepark`, the connector uses a live connection (data is requested on the fly).

+For `SharePoint` this is done using our own index.
+We call it the integration layer.

+When developing a new connector, [HelloWorld](Connectors/Connector-HelloWorld/) serves as a good starting point.

 The `SmintIo.Portals.ConnectorSDK` NuGet Smint.io package makes it possible to build a connector.